The Five Precepts

 The Tibetan phrase is: མྱོས་པར་འགྱུར་བའི་བདུང་བ་སྤོང་བ – myos par ‘gyur ba’i bdung ba spong ba – “Abandon the demented state.”

-I embrace the radical sobriety of the unaltered state and I give myself over to intoxicated appreciation of the phenomenal world.
-I avoid deliberate loss of awareness through substance use.
+I embrace the radical sobriety of the unaltered state and I give myself over to naturally intoxicated appreciation of the phenomenal world.
+I avoid deliberate loss of awareness through substance use or abuse.
 I avoid mindless consumption of anything.
 I avoid spiritual delusions that put me out of touch with common sense, morality and shared experiences of conventional reality.
 I apply renunciation where necessary.
-I avoid what clouds my mind and adhere to diet, drinks and medicines which bring forth pristine presence, sanity, compassionate awareness for my body, mind, my family, my sangha, and my society.
+I avoid what clouds my mind and adhere to diet, drinks and medicines which bring forth pristine presence, sanity, compassionate awareness for my body, mind, my family, my community, and my society.